A Superior Investment Vehicle!

 Dynamic Investment Theory produces a unique investment type called Dynamic Investments (or DIs for short).
 These are very powerful investments, different from anything available in the market today.
-On this page you will lean what they are, how they work, their component parts and the astounding returns they are capable of producing.
-Each of the topics presented here is discussed in detail in The Dynamic Investment Bible book published by the NAOI.
+On this page you will learn what they are, how they work, their component parts and the astounding returns they are capable of producing.
+Each of the topics presented here is discussed in detail in The Amazing Future of Investing book published by the NAOI.

 What Are Dynamic Investments?

 Dynamic Investments are a new type of investment - the first significant advancement to the field if investment products since the creation of Exchange Traded Funds (ETFs).
 They are created based on rules set forth by Dynamic Investment Theory.
 DIs meet the goals set for the NAOI when describing a better approach to investing.
 They are sufficiently simple for investors of virtually all experience levels to implement and manage on their own, yet they have been shown to produce returns that today's financial advisors will say are impossible.

 Dynamic Investments are designed to automatically test market conditions on a periodic basis and search for asset types and/or market segments that are moving up in price.
 Based on empirical observations of market movements at review time, a DI then buys an ETF that is capable of capturing the positive returns potential of uptrending assets / markets.
 The ETF purchased is held until the next regularly scheduled review when the DI tests the market again and either continues to hold the current ETF it owns or replaces it with another ETF that is moving up in price more strongly.

 In this manner DIs automatically and without the interference of human judgement strive to hold ONLY equities that are moving up in price while selling (or avoiding) equities that are falling in price.
 By doing so, 20%+ returns are possible in virtually any economic condition.
 This is in direct contrast to MPT based portfolios that are designed to hold both winning AND losing equities at all times and count 8% returns as a major victory.